 All students have a local coordinator appointed to support them throughout their time overseas.
 The coordinator – typically the mother or father of a returned student – is there to provide first level support to students and families.
 If a student is experiencing a problem they can talk with their local coordinator who will offer advice and assistance.

 Coordinators are in regular contact with our professional staff to share information or seek advice.

 Our partners keep us informed of any developments affecting the students’ exchange.
 We, in turn, contact parents if there are any issues that require their attention.

 All students and parents will receive a handbook prior to the pre-departure orientation with our staff.
 Each handbook contains comprehensive information on every aspect of our exchange program, what to expect, how to prepare prior to departure and providing high quality advice and information about the exchange experience.

 Monitoring Student Wellbeing

-Student Exchange Australia New Zealand Ltd has established a customised online monitoring and reporting system in 'My Exchange' that facilitates us staying in touch with students during their exchange.
+Student Exchange Australia New Zealand Ltd has established a customised online monitoring and reporting system that facilitates us staying in touch with students during their exchange.

 “Don’t avoid doing things just because you’re worried about other people’s opinions.
 If you’re worried to do something, you should just try to do it anyway… It was the best decision I’ve ever made,”